Tuesday, 8 January 2008

 A band-stop filter schematic showing "Kilroy".

-filter is a device that passes frequencies within a certain range and rejects (attenuates) frequencies outside that range.
+A band-pass filter is a device that passes frequencies within a certain range and rejects (attenuates) frequencies outside that range.
 An example of an analogue electronic band-pass filter is an RLC circuit (a resistor-inductor-capacitor circuit).
 These filters can also be created by combining a low-pass filter with a high-pass filter.

-passband (e.g. with no gain/attenuation throughout) and would completely attenuate all frequencies outside the passband.
+An ideal filter would have a completely flat passband (e.g. with no gain/attenuation throughout) and would completely attenuate all frequencies outside the passband.
 Additionally, the transition out of the passband would be instantaneous in frequency.
 In practice, no bandpass filter is ideal.
 The filter does not attenuate all frequencies outside the desired frequency range completely; in particular, there is a region just outside the intended passband where frequencies are attenuated, but not rejected.
 This is known as the filter roll-off, and it is usually expressed in dB of attenuation per octave or decade of frequency.
 Generally, the design of a filter seeks to make the roll-off as narrow as possible, thus allowing the filter to perform as close as possible to its intended design.
 Often, this is achieved at the expense of pass-band or stop-band ripple.

-atmospheric sciences.
+Outside of electronics and signal processing, one example of the use of band-pass filters is in the atmospheric sciences.
 It is common to band-pass filter recent meteorological data with a period range of, for example, 3 to 10 days, so that only cyclones remain as fluctuations in the data fields.

 Band-stop filter